Telecom emitters in silicon photonics

 A nanophotonic interface for atoms in optical tweezers

 Atoms in tweezer arrays have recently emerged as a leading platform for quantum information processing.
 As these systems are growing more complex, there is an increasing demand for optical interfaces to enable efficient readout and better connectivity.
-We realized such an interface using a nanophotonic cavity and demonstrated quantum control of two atoms strongly coupled to it.
-In the most recent work, we entangled two atoms via the cavity and “shipped” the entanglement out of the system by transporting the atoms away.
+We realize such an interface using a nanophotonic cavity and demonstrate quantum control of two atoms strongly coupled to it.
+In the most recent work, we entangle two atoms at the cavity and “ship” the atoms out and verfy that they remain entangled away from the cavity.

 Entanglement transport and a nanophotonic interface for atoms in optical tweezers